goodgoof/Project-7/README.md

 ## Project Setup

-1. Clone the Project - `git clone https://github.com/udacity/reactnd-contacts-complete.git`
+1. Clone the Project - `git clone git@github.com:goodgoof/neighborhood_map.git`
-2. Go into the directory where the project now lives - `cd reactnd-contacts-complete`
+2. Go into the directory where the project now lives - `cd neighborhood_map`
 3. Install the dependencies - `npm install`
-4. Start the app - `npm start`
+4. Start the app - `npm start`.The app will automatically open in port 3000.
+The address bar will look like this localhost:3000

 ## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.
+If you feel that the app can be made better or more creative, please submit pull request.

+## Resources

+For successful completion of this project I referred to React documentation, Forrest Walker's and Doug Brown's walkthroughs.
+Besides the walkthroughs I got lot of help from the slack community in fixing bugs.
+A huge shout out to all those who helped me @Jacolby @Sachin @DrunkenKismet @jamesDbartlett @Juan N besides lot of others who helped all along the way during this incredible journey.
+Thanks a lot to Brenda and Kelsey for constantly pushing me and encouraging me.
+Thanks for the study jams and forever helpful Brenda.